Quickly create your Maryland Health Care Directive and Living Will

 - Preferences for pain relief

-Sign your health care directive and living will.
+Sign your living will

-Notarize your document.
+Notarize your document

 Notarization is not required in Maryland for your signature or the signature of the witnesses.
 However, it may be prudent to have the signatures notarized if your witnesses cannot verify their signatures.
 A notary page removes the need to have your witnesses independently verify their signatures.

-Share and store your document.
+Share and store your document

 - Your family disagrees with your medical choices